aws-cloudformation/cfn-language-discussion/README.md

 An RFC (request for comment) is a text document proposing a change to the CloudFormation template language.
 RFCs will only contain customer-facing syntax and behavior, not implementation details, and while we welcome all customer feedback on the proposal, the CloudFormation team will have final authority on decisions around the proposal.

-### When should I write an RFC?

-You will need to draft an RFC when you propose a new language feature in the CloudFormation template language.
-Examples are:

-   - New intrinsic functions
-   - New parameter types
-   - New functionality for an existing intrinsic funtion.

 ### Who should submit an RFC?

-An RFC can be submitted by anyone.
-In most cases, RFCs are authored by CloudFormation team members, but contributors are more than welcome to submit RFCs as well.
-However, RFCs can be a bit formal and time-consuming, so we highly recommend first creating an issue to discuss a new language feature proposal at a high level before diving into writing a detailed RFC document for it.
+In general, anyone can submit RFCs, but it can be a time-consuming process, so we recommend that the community submit [feature requests](.github/ISSUE_TEMPLATE/feature_request.md) to discuss the proposal at a high level.
+The CloudFormation team can then gather all the community feedback in feature requests to formulate the RFCs.

 ## RFC Process